Types of ADHD

 Socialization is a major part of development during the adolescent and teen years.
 But because relationships can be difficult to navigate at times, emotions can run high.
 Your teen with ADHD may be particularly emotionally sensitive regarding friends and romantic relationships, or struggle to form relationships in the first place.

 Clearly, ADHD can be a tough diagnosis to navigate for both you and your teenage child.
-To find out more about support and treatment options, contact the experts at Polaris at 1-844-836-0222.
+To find out more about support and residential treatment center options, contact the treatment team at Polaris at 1-844-836-0222.